xeorleon/notifio/README.md

 // Persistent notification
 notifio.warning('Important message', {
+  description: 'This is an important message that requires your attention.',
   duration: 0,
   closable: true
 });

-// With title and description
+// With description
 notifio.info('New update available', {
-  title: 'Update Available',
   description: 'A new version of the app is ready to install.',
   linkButton: {
     text: 'Install Now',